kingjay66/aio-cli-plugin-aem/README.md

                                The username and password for authenticating with the target AEM instance.
 Should be in the format
                                <username>:<password>.

+  -d, --deep                   Whether or not to perform
+                               a deep upload

   -h, --host=host              [default: http://localhost:4502] AEM host
                                The host value of the AEM instance where files will be